tamada/sibling/README.md

 ## :speaking_head: Description

-When a directory has too may sub directories, we are tiresome to traverse whole of sub directories.
+When a directory has too many sub-directories, we are tiresome to traverse the whole of sub-directories.
 Because, sometimes we lose where we are.
-Ideally, we move the directory by specifying ‘next’ or ‘previous,' not directory name.
+Ideally, we move the directory by specifying ‘next’ or ‘previous,' not the directory name.

-The command like following makes us tired :-1:.
+The command like the following makes us tired :-1:.

     cd ../next_directory_name

-We should type command like below :+1:.
+We should type the command like below :+1:.

     cdnext

 For this, I implemented `sibling`.

+## Utility commands

+The `sibling` introduces the following utility commands.

+- change the working directory to the sibling directory:
+  - `cdnext`,
+  - `cdprev`,
+  - `cdfirst`,
+  - `cdlast`, and
+  - `cdrand`
+- list the sibling directory:
+  - `lsnext`,
+  - `lsprev`,
+  - `lsfirst`,
+  - `lslast`, and
+  - `lsrand`

+`cdnext` and `cdprev` allow the integer argument to repeat the traversing.

 ## :runner: Usage